gvwilson/thirdbit/src/fiction/in-heck/index.md

 came from a tiny crack between two of the boxes over Gumption's head and another one between the sideboards next to him.

+Gumption was uncomfortably aware of how close he and Maddy were, and of the faintly flowery smell of her fur.
-Gumption tried to stay out of Maddy's way as she wriggled around in a vain attempt to find a more comfortable position.
+He tried to stay out of her way as she wriggled around in a vain attempt to find a less awkward position.
 Finally he reached down by their feet to grab her satchel and handed it to her.
 "Here," he whispered.
 "Try using this for a pillow."

 He put his own bag under his head and closed his eyes.
-Their little hiding place was already uncomfortably warm, but he had worked in the fields since he was old enough to pull carrots out of the ground, and had dozed on a plank bench more than once.
+Their little hiding place was already stuffy, but he had worked in the fields since he was old enough to pull carrots out of the ground, and had dozed on a plank bench more than once.
 He could get through this—he just hoped Maddy could as well.